lara-ozyegen/ARtIE1.0/README.md

 - Onur Asım İlhan:

-- Öykü Erhan:
+- Öykü Erhan: Mostly worked on AR Screen features.
+Worked on capturing screenshots, recording video of paint and ar screen and downloading it to phone.
+Also worked on uploading videos and getting them from firebase database.
+Created toolbar and add that to pages.
+Also worked on creating some layouts.

 - Sarper Turan: Mostly worked on AR screen.
 MVC structure of AR screen.
 Worked on mostly storage part of database; getting models from database, getting model info from database.
 Worked on paint and screenshot features with my friends.
 Also worked on views/layouts and listeners and stuff.

 - Yaren Durgun: Mostly worked on database, authentication features such as creating a new account, logging in, logging off etc. For the storage part, attended to uploading and downloading video features.
 Worked on identifying and clearing the differences between two AR screen types by using hierarchy.
 Created and edited layouts&comments.